-- Tokenization and sentence splitting may be addressed with rule-based methods (as in the following) as well as with machine learning. - Own implementations not a must; algorithms exist "off-the-shelf". - Own implementations can be useful, in order to tune the segmentation to specific text genres.
+- Tokenization and sentence splitting may be addressed with rule-based methods as well as with machine learning. - Own implementations not a must; algorithms exist "off-the-shelf". - Own implementations can be useful, in order to tune the segmentation to specific text genres.